markterweele/windows-itpro-docs/windows/client-management/mdm/policy-csp-windowsai.md

 <!-- Description-Source-ADMX -->
 This policy setting determines which app opens when the user presses the Copilot key on their keyboard.

 - If the policy is enabled, the specified app will open when the user presses the Copilot key.
 Users can change the key assignment in Settings, but cannot select a different custom app.

 - If the policy isn't configured, Copilot or Microsoft 365 Copilot will open if it's available in that country or region.

 The property value is the Application User Model ID (AUMID) for the target application.
-For example: Notepad `Microsoft.WindowsNotepad_8wekyb3d8bbwe!App`.
+For example: Notepad is `Microsoft.WindowsNotepad_8wekyb3d8bbwe!App`.
 To help you retrieve AUMIDs, you can refer to this article: [Find the Application User Model ID of an installed app | Microsoft Learn](https://learn.microsoft.com/en-us/windows/configuration/store/find-aumid?tabs=ps%2Cexplorer&pivots=windows-11).

 <!-- SetCopilotHardwareKey-Description-End -->